 Another benefit is that you only have to update content once.
 In other words, if you’re using a server folder for your datasource, you would only update the content on the server folder.
 The gallery would then automatically update.
 So you wouldn’t need to make changes to individual galleries, media items or other elements – you’d only need to make changes once to the server folder.

-A gallery is a great dynamic element to add to your site, and it’s easy to do so.
-To add a dynamic gallery to your WordPress site, you will first need the tools to do this.
-In the case of a dynamic gallery, FooGallery PRO Expert is a good solution as it integrates with several datasources from which you can generate galleries.
+For website managers who regularly update content, an auto-updating gallery saves significant time and maintenance effort.
+To implement this advanced gallery type on your WordPress site, you’ll need specialized tools.
+In the case of a dynamic gallery, FooGallery PRO Expert is a good solution as it integrates with several data sources from which you can generate galleries.
 These include media tags and categories, server folders and post queries.
 You can even make use of separate plugins to pull in galleries from Adobe lightroom and your media library.
 Plus, if you’re using FooGallery PRO Commerce, you can generate product galleries from your WooCommerce products.

 Step 1: Implement Your Datasource